 After you’ve customized and optimized your route, you can assign it to your drivers.
 They’ll log into the Circuit mobile app and start making deliveries.

 Your medical delivery service business is going to be handling sensitive — and expensive — materials, from medical equipment to possibly even prescription medication.

-By using Circuit for Teams, you can monitor your drivers in real-time.
-This lets you see where your drivers are and also where they’re going.
+By using Circuit for Teams, you can monitor your drivers in real time.
+This lets you see where your drivers are and where they’re going.

 It doesn’t matter whether you’re delivering to residential or commercial addresses — people want to know when their delivery is arriving.

 Your customer gets an ETA based on the optimized route you created with Circuit.
 They also get a link to a tracking dashboard where they can get real-time updates on their delivery.

 The customer receives a second alert when your delivery driver is close to their stop.
 This second alert happens when the driver is about 10 minutes away.

-If the alerts are going to the hospice nurse, they can alert the driver that the patient is finally getting some much-needed sleep and ask them not to ring the doorbell when they arrive.
+If the alerts are going to the hospice nurse, that nurse can alert the driver that the patient is finally getting some much-needed sleep and ask them not to ring the doorbell when they arrive.